 How to harvest ripe elderberries

 The elder can get quite large in height for a shrub.
 We harvest from individual shrubs that near 12 ft. in height.
 They have long round semi-fragile stalks that sprout from a central core.
-As the stalks grow taller they have a tendency to bend outward.
+As the stalks grow taller, they tend to bend outward.
 Especially when loaded with fruit.

-The stems and branches all of a soft core not solid.
-This makes the stems somewhat easy to break when bent to extreme.
+The stems and branches have a soft core not solid.
+This makes the stems easy to break when bent to extreme.

 Use a Hook Stick for harvesting elderberries

-Years ago I cut a Rhododendron limb with a corresponding branch that made a hook.
-In the photo I am able to hook the flexible branches that grow the berry clusters.
+Years ago, I cut a Rhododendron limb with a corresponding branch that made a hook.
+In the photo I can hook the flexible branches that grow the berry clusters.
 And bring them within reach for harvesting ripe elderberries.

-If the elder stalks aren't to big in diameter we can pull the fruit bearing branches down to reach them.
-Above all remember not bend the fragile stalks to much as they will break.
+If the elder stalks aren't too big in diameter, we can pull the fruit bearing branches down to reach them.
+Remember not bend the fragile stalks to much as they will break.

 Cutting the clusters

 We use our thumbnails to cut the berry clusters from the thin green stems.
-Garden scissors work good.
-A 5 gallon bucket is handy for collecting the elderberries.
+Garden scissors work well.
+A 5-gallon bucket is handy for collecting the elderberries.
 The bucket with a handle and a wide mouth makes it easy to load and carry the elderberries.